Hello, I'm Stacy...

 - I’m in a deeply romantic relationship with nature.
 There’s just no other way to say it.
 Growing up on a small farm in Ohio, I learned a lot from observing the natural world.
 Perhaps that’s also where I fell in love with nutrition.
 The garden has always been a magical place for me…an art studio, my sanctuary.

 - I'm ever so slightly obsessed with chickens.
 Sadly, a black bear incident left me brokenhearted and chicken-less, but I'll have chickens again someday.
-For now, I've been volunteering at a bird sanctuary, where I get to spend time with owls and falcons.

 - I won’t pretend that I have life all figured out but I'm doing my best, and I believe that if we’re all doing our best, that’s enough.